-To facilitate the Board of Health's compliance with certain governance and accountability requirements outlined within Municipal Freedom of Information and Protection of Privacy Act (MFIPPA) and the Personal Health Information Protection Act (PHIPA). with respect to the security of Personal Information (PI) and/or Personal Health Information (PHI).
+To facilitate the Board of Health's compliance with certain governance and accountability requirements outlined within the Municipal Freedom of Information and Protection of Privacy Act (MFIPPA) and the Personal Health Information Protection Act (PHIPA), with respect to the Confidentiality and Security of Personal Information (PI) and/or Personal Health Information (PHI).

-To outline the responsible information handling practices (IHPs) expected of Board Members as it relates to PI, PHI and Confidential Information (CI).
+To outline the responsible information handling practices (IHPs) expected of Board Members as it relates to PI, PHI and Confidential Information(CI).